Kratzen: Second phase - normal game

 If other players wish to bid, they must outbid any previously announced contracts.
 The contracts rank in the above order.

-Players then decide whether to "play" (mitgehen) or "drop out" (Spiel verzichten).
-In a variant of the rules, a player has the right to announce his decision last; the first one to claim this right has it.
+Players then decide whether to "play" (mitgehen) or "drop" (Spiel verzichten).
+In a variant of the rules, a player has the right to announce last; the first one to claim this right has it.

 Next, the participating players may exchange any number of hand cards for cards in the talon.
 The first 3 may be exchanged without revealing them.
 The fourth and fifth cards to be exchanged must be faced up and, for each trump, the player is dealt another card. if the Trump Ace is dealt face up, the player is given 5 extra cards, face down.
 They can they rearrange their hand and discard excess cards to bring their hand down to four again.

 A special feature is the Seven Muss (Siebenermuss).
-If the trump suit has been determined by a Seven, the deal becomes a Muss and is played as in the first phase.
+If the trump suit has been determined by a Seven, the deal becomes a force (Muss) and is played as in the first phase.
 Each player only needs one trick to win, regardless of whether they were the striker or not.

 With the exception of the Seven Muss, the game continues as follows.
 The striker must win at least two tricks, the other active players at least one.
 For each trick won, players earn 1/4 of the pot.
-The indivisible remainder can either remain in the pot or be assigned to the striker If any player fails to achieve his target, he pays an amount equivalent to that already in the pot, or double if he is the striker.
+The indivisible remainder can either remain in the pot or be assigned to the striker Any player who fails to achieve the target pays an amount equivalent to that already in the pot, or double if that player is the striker.
 If no player has to pay a penalty, the pot is either empty again or contains an indivisible remainder.
 Then the next round is another Muss.
 Otherwise another normal game is played.